OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-security.md

 # OIBus security

 OIBus is usually installed on a dedicated machine (which can be a virtual machine) located at the customer site.
-The OIBus behavior is fully managed by the OIBus configuration file (oibus.json).
+The OIBus behavior is fully managed by the OIBus configuration SQLite database (oibus.db).
 It is important to consider several aspects to protect OIBus:
 - Access to the machine
 - Access to the OIBus administration interface